sumcoinlabs/sumcoin/doc/zmq.md

 By default, the ZeroMQ feature is automatically compiled in if the necessary prerequisites are found.
-To disable, use --disable-zmq during the *configure* step of building sumcashd:
+To disable, use --disable-zmq during the *configure* step of building sumcoind:

     $ ./configure --disable-zmq (other options)